naganandy/graph-based-deep-learning-literature/conference-publications/folders/publications_kdd20/README.md

 - CoRel: Seed-Guided Topical Taxonomy Construction by Concept Learning and Relation Transferring
 - Correlation Networks for Extreme Multi-label Text Classification
 - CurvaNet: Geometric Deep Learning based on Multi-scale Directional Curvature for 3D Shape Analysis
+- Data Compression as a Comprehensive Framework for Graph Drawing and Representation Learning

 </details>